Developer Portals and Backstage

 📖 Introduction

 The first time I saw Backstage in action at a conference demo, I thought it was just another fancy dashboard.
-But after implementing it for a platform team, I realized it's much more—it's the front door to your entire platform.
-A good developer portal reduces the friction between "I need to do something" and "I'm doing it."
+But after implementing it as an Internal Developer Portal (IDP) for a platform team, I realized it's much more—it's the front door to your entire engineering ecosystem.
+A well-configured IDP reduces the friction between "I need to ship something" and "it's deployed and observable."

 Definition

-A developer portal is a centralized web application that provides developers with everything they need to discover, create, and manage software components within an organization.
+An Internal Developer Portal (IDP) is a centralized web application that provides developers with everything they need to discover, create, deploy, and observe software components within an organization.
+The key word is internal—an IDP is opinionated around your organization's specific toolchain and golden paths.

 spinner